serverless/blog/posts/2018-04-25-what-are-serverless-components-how-use.md

 We want to make it easier for you, our developer community, to assemble cloud applications.
 Plain and simple.

-Composing a modern application means you’re plucking SaaS and managed (i.e. serverless) services from all over and combining them to create solutions faster, with low overhead.
+Composing a modern application means you’re plucking SaaS and managed (i.e. serverless) services from all over and combining them to create solutions.
+This is great, because it's faster and has lower overhead.

-But doing this is highly complex.
+But it's also highly complex.
 There’s a lot of manual work you have to do to assemble these pieces into an outcome, and not a lot of tooling to help you build and manage that outcome.

 ## Enter: Serverless Components

 [Serverless Components](https://github.com/serverless/components) aims to change all of that.

-Components presents a single experience to provision infrastructure and code across all cloud and SaaS vendors.
+Components presents a single experience for you to provision infrastructure and code across all cloud and SaaS vendors.
 Think of them like building blocks which you can use to build applications more easily.

 Serverless Components will also form an ecosystem driven by community contributions, which you can browse through and utilize.
 The net result is that you save development time.
 Don’t build your own image processing API from scratch—use the existing component and tweak it.